 Jeremy has extensive knowledge in Residential Property having qualified in 1992.

-He is committed to providing a proactive, friendly and positive approach, with 25 years’ experience as a residential property specialist.
+He is committed to providing a proactive, friendly and positive approach, with nearly 30 years’ experience as a residential property specialist.
 Jeremy strives to communicate clearly and effectively with all those involved in transactions he deals with, in order to achieve the best outcome for his clients.
 He endeavours to find pragmatic solutions to problems wherever possible.

 Jeremy believes in building up a strong relationship with his clients in order to understand their aims and needs, and work with them to achieve these so far as possible.